 Michael Faraday discovered electromagnetic induction; discovered the first experimental link between light and magnetism; discovered benzene; and carried out the first room-temperature liquefaction of a gas.

 Mary’s parents had ten children, but the tough conditions they lived in meant only two survived to be adults.
-When she was 15 months old, Mary, her babysitter, and two other children were under a tree sheltering from a rainstorm.
+At 15 months old, Mary with other children and their carer took shelter under a tree in a rainstorm.
 A lightning strike killed all except Mary.
-Her parents rented a cheap house so close to the shore that the sea flooded it every time there were very high tides.
+Her parents rented a cheap house so close to the shore that the sea flooded it when there were very high tides.
 Mary did not attend school, but learned to read and write at Sunday school.

 Mary Anning became the greatest fossil finder of her era, powerfully influencing the new science of paleontology.
 She overcame a lack of formal education to emerge as one of the world’s foremost authorities on fossils.

 James’s parents were poor homesteaders living on rented land.
 They had four children – two died in infancy, one became a hunchback after an accident.
 James was sickly as a child and rarely attended school.
 His life changed when, at age 38, he got a job as a janitor at a college and took full advantage of its well-stocked library.

 James Croll devised the concept of ice-albedo feedback.
 He developed a qualitatively correct theory of why our planet has experienced ice ages, linking climate change to periodic changes in the amount of energy our planet receives from the sun.